 This plugin deletes the CSS classes you do not need in a navigation menu and page menu.
-It slims down the HTML code of WordPress menues to the only neccessary CSS classes you want for your theme.
+It slims down the HTML code of WordPress menus to the only neccessary CSS classes you want for your theme.
 This results in less HTML code and so in higher page speed.

 This plugin deletes the ID attribute of each menu item.
 In most cases the ID of every menu item is not needed.